paxhadriana/paxhadriana/README.md

 # Introduction
 Hello!
 I'm Hadrian and I like to solve problems.

-French-Vietnamese, living in France.
+French-Vietnamese, living in France (CET).

-I'm interested in video games, poetry, art and cats.
+I work in data management, mostly through Excel.

 # Projects
-I am currently learning Python and practicing my SQL.
-I am also chipping at a small video game project using GB Studio.
+Projects are currently small-scale scripts that aim to automate or otherwise improve data management processes, perform basic ETL and prepare the data for analysis.

 <!--
 **paxhadriana/paxhadriana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.